• Skip to primary navigation

 Black bean hummus ingredients laid out individually with labels.

-• Black Beans: Provide a creamy base with a rich, earthy flavor.
+• Black beans: Provide a creamy base with a rich, earthy flavor.
 I use canned black beans for convenience, but you can cook your own dried black beans for a creamier consistency.
 Remember to save the liquid from the can or from cooking them.

 • Tahini: Adds a nutty taste and smooth texture.
 Use runny tahini from Mediterranean or Middle Eastern markets for the best results.

 • Olive Oil: Adds richness and helps achieve a smooth consistency.
-Youโ€™ll want extra-virgin olive oil here.
+You’ll want extra-virgin olive oil here.

 • Nutritional Yeast: Adds a touch of cheesy savoriness to the hummus, giving it more oomph.
-The best place to find nutritional yeast is a bulk food store.

 • Lemon Juice: For the best taste, use freshly squeezed lemon juice, not lemon juice from concentrate.